Maurice J. McDonough High School: Sports

+Unified track and field champions Division 3 state champions, alongside Thomas Stone High School, at Special Olympics Maryland 2026.

 Notable incidents

 In September 1988, 78 students were injured following the collapse of bleachers during a back-to-school program.

 In March 2024, detectives from the Charles County Sheriff's Office and the school resource officer investigated a "fight club" at the school after an assault and robbery occurred in a school bathroom.
-Two students were arrested and charged second-degree assault and robbery.
+Two students were arrested and charged with second-degree assault and robbery.